-Nine professionally-trained NARS partners from Iraq, two from Jordan and eight from other countries participated in the training: two from China, one from Lebanon, one from Palestine, one from Iran, one from Sudan, one from Turkey, and one from Morocco on improving skills for water management for water used efficiency with emphasis on dry land agriculture.
-While nine Iraqis, one Lebanese, one Sudanese and two Jordanians were funded by JICA, Iranian and Turkish were supported by the Islamic Development Bank (IDB), Palestine and Moroccan participants were sponsored by the Arab Fund for Economic and Social Development (AFESD), and two Chinese participants were supported by Chinese Academy of Agricultural Sciences (CAAS) (Please refer to Annex VI).
+Nine professionally-trained NARS partners from Iraq, two2 from Jordan and eight8 from other countries participated in the training: two2 from China, one1 from Lebanon, one1 from Palestine, one1 from Iran, one1 from Sudan, one1 from Turkeyish, and one1 from Morocco on improving skills for water management for water used efficiency with emphasis on dry land agriculture.
+While nine9 Iraqis, one1 Lebanese, one1 Sudanese and two2 Jordanians were funded by JICA, Iranian and Turkish were supported by the Islamic Development Bank (IDB), Palestine and Moroccan participants were sponsored by the Arab Fund for Economic and Social Development (AFESD), and two2 Chineses participants were supported by Chinese Academy of Agricultural Sciences (CAAS) (Please refer to Annex VI).